 How much should you give away in a first meeting?
 The least that you can and still be seen as credible enough to close the deal.
-But how do financial advisors do that and still have a great financial advisor prospect meeting?
+But how do financial advisors do that while prospecting?
 I am about to tell you in this podcast.

 Financial Advisor Prospecting: Exchange of Value